taustation-fan/taustation-fan.github.io/ships.md

 |     10        |        12,090         | Alpha Centauri |
 |---------------|-----------------------|----------------|

-Refueling is also very slow, but you can spend bonds to speed it up.
+Refueling is also slow, but you can spend bonds to speed it up.

 Traveling to local stations is cheaper with the private shuttle than with public shuttles; the interstellar jump is slightly more expensive if you refuel at Tau Station, and much more expensive if you refuel anywhere in Alpha Centauri.

+There are University courses available to reduce fuel consumption and to reduce the damage that ships take during normal operation.

 ## Maintenance